maahibatra/CLI-Kitty/README.md

 ## Awesome Features

 - You get to choose from four cats and give it a name!
-- Kitty has stats (health, happiness, and hunger) and you gotta take care of her according to them!
+- Kitty has stats (health, happiness, hunger, and sleep) and you gotta take care of kitty according to them!
-- Two cool minigames (it's literally just rock paper scissors and hangman)
+- Two cool minigames (it's literally just rock paper scissors and hangman) and you can play them whenever!
+(Other functions only work when kitty is low on stats)
 - You get to feed kitty out of four options!
 One is mysterious.
 You will never know what she ate.
 - Heal kitty when she's ill!
+- Put kitty to sleep (for 15 seconds) to recharge her!
+Also increases her happiness if it's not full.

 ## To-Do
 - Feral kitty, mayhaps?